Can you introduce yourself ? How old are you ? What have you been studying ?

 My name is Emilie, I’m 25.

 I got an high school degree in economics and social science specializing in German.
 Then I obtained a degree in architecture at the Ecole Nationale Supérieure d’Architecture de Versailles (Superior National School of Architecture of Versailles).
 And I finally graduated a master in urbanism at the university of Paris IV Sorbonne in october 2014.
-I realised quite soon that architecture wasn’t for me, but this degree provided me knowledges in graphic design, as well as some discipline and creativity.
+I realized quite soon that architecture wasn’t for me, but this degree provided me knowledges in graphic design, as well as some discipline and creativity.
 My master and my many internships improved my skills in project management and coordination.
 The sustainability and the human being conditions have always been my greatest concerns.
-This way, one of my internship was deicated to the improvement of the quality of life in Kenya.
+This way, one of my internship was dedicated to the improvement of the quality of life in Kenya.

 Why did you apply to this civic service ?I was looking for a job for more than a year, and I really wanted to work in this field of activity.
 Apollonia was inviting youngsters to think about the role of the human being and of art in our cities.
 Those are, for me, top of mind concerns for the upcoming urban projects.
 The civic service offers the possibility to get more experience, and to expand your professional network.
 Also, Apollonia appeared as the perfect organization to get back to city planning and explore new perspectives in arts as well as in the associative sector.